 - 2. Liquidity: The investment portfolio shall remain sufficiently liquid to enable the City to meet all operating requirements that might be reasonably anticipated.
-Except as otherwise authorized by the Municipal Code or other applicable law, all investments shall be fully payable as to principal and interest within 30 years from the date of settlement as determined on the date of purchase. - 3.
+Except as otherwise authorized by the Municipal Code or other applicable law, all investments shall be fully payable as to principal and interest within 30 years from the date of purchase as defined in Section VIII (Authorized Investments). - 3.
 Return on Investments: The investment portfolio shall be designed to obtain the highest available risk-adjusted return, considering the City Treasurer's investment risk constraints and cash flow needs. - 4.
 Economic Development and local considerations: The City Treasurer will seek to promote economic development in the City through various programs that provide incentives for community reinvestment and financial assistance.